lastaflute/lasta-di/README.md

 Lasta Di
 =======================
-DI Container for LastaFlute, forked from Seasar as Java8
+simple DI container for LastaFlute, forked from Seasar as Java8

 ```java
 @Resource